Learn how to publish a collection catalogue with Quire

 Along with monographs, edited volumes, and serial publications, Quire is also designed with the publication of museum collection catalogues in mind and has a specific page

-type for them (See all page types in the Define Page Types section of the Pages and Plain Text page of this guide).
-Collection catalogues typically feature a page for each object, featuring images of the object, information about it, and an essay or entry text.
-To publish a catalogue with Quire, you’ll capture each object data, create the object pages, and then, optionally, display a list of the objects included in your publication.
-Essays in object pages work in the same way as any other pages, and you can visit our Markdown fundamentals page for reference.
+type for them (See all page types in the Page Types & Structure section of this guide.)
+Collection catalogues typically feature a page for each object, images of the object, information about it, and an essay or entry text.
+To publish a catalogue with Quire, you’ll capture object data, create the object pages, and then, optionally, display a list of the objects included in your publication.

 Capture Object Data